ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 plot(raster(list\[1\]))
 ```

 We see an NDVI layer, with the clouds masked out.
 Now let's create the RasterStack, the function for doing that is called `stack()`.
-Looking at the help page of the function , you can see that it can accept a list of file names as argument, which is what the object list represents.
+Looking at the help page of the function, you can see that it can accept a list of file names as an argument, which is what the object list represents.
 So we can very simply create the layer stack by running the function.

 ```r
 turaStack <- stack(list)
 turaStack
 ```

 Now that we have our 166 layers `RasterStack` in memory, let's write it to disk using the `writeRaster()` function.
-Note that we decide here to save it as .grd file (the native format of the raster package); the reason for that is that this file format conserves original file names (in which information on dates is written) in the individual band names.
-The data range is comprised between -10000 and +10000, therefore such a file can be stored as signed 2 byte integer (INT2S).
+Note that we decide here to save it as `.grd` file (the native format of the raster package); the reason for that is that this file format conserves original file names (in which information on dates is written) in the individual band names.
+The data range resides between -10000 and +10000, therefore such a file can be stored as a signed 2-byte integer (INT2S).

 ```r
 # Write this file at the root of the working directory